anvch/csc436/csc436/soundgame/README.md

 # Snappy Bird
-This app is a sound-based game mimicking Flappy Bird, created for CC 436's final project.
+This app is a sound-based game mimicking Flappy Bird, created for CSC 436's final project.
 Instead of taps, the way to get the bird to jump and avoid obstacles is sound-based (i.e. by snapping).

 ### [Click to View Demo Video](https://drive.google.com/file/d/1iar9HcFFp09V5egTsvuD3rDJ1caHNbKm/view?usp=sharing)